How Can You Manage Negative Emotions Through Emotional Regulation?

 Additionally, the self-compassion often involved in mindfulness can aid in disrupting maladaptive and ingrained reactions to negative feelings.

-What is online mindfulness therapy for regulation?
+What is online mindfulness therapy for emotion regulation?

 Mindfulness-based therapy programs are prevalent and often effective.
 They may provide the same benefits and improvements in emotion control as traditional therapy.
 Several studies have demonstrated its efficacy for various groups.
 For example, one study found that internet-based cognitive behavioral therapy (CBT) reduced emotional distress in college students.